 Phelps’ overdose occurred as the number of American fentanyl deaths exploded, with such fatalities increasing 1,000% from 2016 to the time Phelps died, marking a national toll of more than 18,000.

 In San Francisco, the city’s annual overdose deaths doubled in the years since Phelps’ passing.
 Among over 2,000 lives lost to drug overdoses in San Francisco since 2019, there were at least two other prodigious skaters, Mark Dillard and David Abair, whose names and faces are emblazoned in artwork across the city.

-The use of drugs in the skate community combined with the deadliness of fentanyl makes it likely that there are other skaters among those thousands of names.
+The use of drugs in the skate community combined with the deadliness of fentanyl makes it likely there are other skaters among those thousands of names.

 “It’s like they tried to hide the truth,” said Marcos Castro, a friend of Dillard and Phelps.
 “Nobody cared how they died.”